archanpatkar/Tachyon/README.md

 ## Introduction
 A Tachyon is an instantiable unit server.
-This library provides three types of Tachyons.
+This library provides three types of Tachyons -

 | Tachyon    	| Nature       	|
 |------------	|--------------	|